BREWING: How to Infuse your own Aquavit

 What kind of alcohol should I use?

-Use a decent quality vodka here, but not the most expensive – save the dusty old bottle of Popov for cleaning windows, but you don’t need to go high-end for this either… or frankly, ever, unless you enjoy lighting money on fire- save the premium labels for the brown liquor and gin, ok?
+Use a decent quality vodka in your homemade aquavit, but not the most expensive.
+But save the dusty old bottle of Popov for cleaning windows, although you don’t need to go high-end here for this either… or frankly, ever, unless you enjoy lighting money on fire!
+Save the premium labels for the brown liquor and gin to stock the bar, ok?
+I usually use Kirkland vodka from Costco, which has a neutral flavor and is quite affordable.

 Bonus step for extra authenticity: Find a friend with a boat and convince them to stow your oaked bottle of homemade aquavit below deck for a year while they circumnavigate the globe.
 Then convince them to give you the bottle back.
 Or better yet, to take you with them and your bottle and then enjoy it together at the end of the journey (and then introduce us to your friend?).
 Either way, good luck!